tflsguoyu/layeredbsdf/README.md

  - `<bsdf type="multilayered"> ... </bsdf>` (BSDF type is `multilayered`, both our `uni-dir` and `bi-dir` methods are implemented here)
  -
 ## Notes
- - Defaulty of presicion in `config.py` is `single`.
-If you find too many warnings or even crashed when rendering scenes, you should try `double` presicion instead.
+ - Default precision in `config.py` is `single`.
+If you find too many warnings or even crashed when rendering scenes, you should try `double` precision instead.
 (Already provided in `config.py`)
  -